 Today is DAY 2 in a series of beer brittle.
-In case you missed it, yesterday's post was Pumpkin Beer Brittle with Pepitas.
+In case you missed it, yesterday’s post was Pumpkin Beer Brittle with Pepitas.
 I wanted to make some candies that can be given away as Christmas gifts, especially for the men out there.
 They are just too hard to shop for!
-These brittle can be made well ahead of time and stored in an air-tight container (in a cool place, not necessarily the fridge).
-A garage would be a good place to keep your brittle until you're ready to give them away.
+This Chocolate & Salted Peanut Beer Brittle can be made well ahead of time and stored in an air-tight container (in a cool place, not necessarily the fridge).
+A garage would be a good place to keep your brittle until you’re ready to give them away.

-Today's recipe a little sweeter; chocolate and peanuts are one of the best combinations out there.
+Today’s Chocolate & Salted Peanut Beer Brittle recipe a little sweeter; chocolate and peanuts are some of the best combinations out there.
 Topped with a sprinkling of coarse sea salt, this brittle has the perfect balance of both salty and sweet.
-I used an Imperial Stout in this brittle and it worked very well.
+I used an Imperial Stout in this Chocolate & Salted Peanut Beer brittle, and it worked very well.

-I took this brittle to my salon; the ladies are my wonderful taste-testers!
-They said that they immensely enjoyed them - if they are lying, I apologize ;-)
+I took this Chocolate & Salted Peanut Beer Brittle brittle to my salon; the ladies are my wonderful taste-testers!
+They said that they immensely enjoyed them – if they are lying, I apologize 😉

 Like the pumpkin brittle from yesterday, you can see that the brittle is glassy and quite hard.
 This is the effect that you are looking for.
-Tomorrow's brittle is a little on the softer side and you will be able to see the difference in the color and texture.
-If your brittle is not shiny like this, you haven't cooked it long enough.
-It takes some practice, but once you do it right, you'll be good to go!
+Tomorrow’s brittle is a little on the softer side, and you will be able to see the difference in the colour and texture.
+If your Chocolate & Salted Peanut Beer brittle is not shiny like this, you haven’t cooked it long enough.
+It takes some practice, but once you do it right, you’ll be good to go!

 Adapted from The Food Network